Solar Panels For Your Spanish Home: Pros And Cons

 - Will the company deal with all the paperwork, including requesting any regional grants in your name?

 - How long is the guarantee?
 Take into account that the guarantee should cover both the panels themselves and their ability to produce energy.
-Generally both guarantees should be for 20-25 years.
+Aim for guarantees that last around 20 years.

 - What about maintenance and repairs?